Niger entry requirements for Qatar passport holders

 Frequently asked questions

-No. There is no visa-on-arrival facility for Qatari citizens.
-You must obtain a visa from a Nigerien embassy or consulate before you travel.
+No. Niger does not offer visa-on-arrival for Qatari citizens.
+You must obtain a visa before you travel from a Nigerien embassy or consulate.

-Yes, Niger requires a yellow fever vaccination certificate for all travellers over 1 year old.
-You must show it at immigration.
-Get the vaccine at least 10 days before arrival.
+Yes.
+Niger requires a yellow fever vaccination certificate for all travelers over 1 year old.
+You must be vaccinated at least 10 days before arrival.
+Without the certificate, you may be refused entry or forced to get vaccinated at the border.

 Official sources